joaoneves11/joaoneves11/README.md

 Software developer with skills in Java and the Spring Framework, passionate about using technology to solve real-world problems.
 Continuously seeking challenging opportunities to make meaningful contributions to the success of a high-performance team.
 One year of experience in developing and maintaining software solutions using JavaScript, SQL, C#, and .NET languages.
 Currently deepening my knowledge in Java and the Spring Framework.
 <br>
-Currently, I am a graduate student in Information Systems at USP (Universidade De São Paulo) in São Paulo, SP.
+Currently, I am currently graduating in Information Systems at USP (Universidade De São Paulo) in São Paulo, SP.

 <h3> :rocket: &nbsp;Skills </h3>